SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Feeds/ParameterFeed.md

 ## Customizing the default grouping

-When other components are linked to the parameter feed, so that their content changes dynamically based on what is selected in the feed, the default way the content of those components is grouped can be configured in the parameter feed.
+When other components are linked to the parameter selector, so that their content changes dynamically based on what is selected in the selector, the default way the content of those components is grouped can be configured in the parameter selector.

 To configure the default grouping: